trueclean-energy/natural-db/README.md

 ## How It Works: From Natural Language to Structured Memory

+### Adaptive Personality System

+The assistant maintains two distinct behavioral layers:

+**Base Behavior**: Core functionality including database operations, scheduling, web search, and data analysis - these capabilities remain constant.

+**Personalized Behavior**: Communication style, personality traits, and interaction preferences that can be customized per user.
+When you say "be more formal" or "address me by name," these preferences are stored and persist across all conversations.

 ### Natural Language to Data Transformation

 The core innovation is the LLM's ability to take messy, conversational input and automatically convert it into clean, structured data.
 When you tell your assistant "I spent $47 on groceries at Whole Foods yesterday, and I'm trying to keep my food budget under $400 this month," the LLM doesn't just acknowledge this—it structures and stores it: